rosshamish/dotfiles/README.md

 ---

 You probably just want to do this.
-It'll symlink config files for git, vim, and tmux
+It'll symlink config files for git, vim, and tmux.

 ```
 git clone http://github.com/rosshamish/dotfiles